just-the-docs/just-the-docs-tests/index.md

 # Tests for Just the Docs

-It is possible to create a Jekyll website on GitHub, and use GitHub Pages to build and serve it.
+Just the Docs is a remote theme for use on websites built with Jekyll.
-But we strongly recommend to install Jekyll locally:
+We strongly recommend to install Jekyll locally:

-- You can then test your changes before publication.
+- You can then preview and test changes before publication.
 - Jekyll takes only a few seconds to build the updated website locally, whereas GitHub Pages may take up to 20 minutes.

-The current instructions on the [Just the Docs home page](https://just-the-docs.github.io/just-the-docs/) are a bit unclear about how to create a Jekyll website that builds both locally and on GitHub Pages using Just the Docs as a remote theme.
+The current instructions on the [Just the Docs home page](https://just-the-docs.github.io/just-the-docs/) are a bit unclear about how to create a Jekyll website that builds _both_ locally _and_ on GitHub Pages.
+They refer to
-However, they cite [an example repository](https://github.com/pmarsceill/jtd-remote), which suggests the following:
+However, they cite [an example repository](https://github.com/pmarsceill/jtd-remote), which suggests the following steps:

 1. Install Bundler: